 7 Actionable Strategies for Task Paralysis

-These strategies are designed to bypass the executive dysfunction blockades by leveraging how your brain actually works.
+These strategies bypass executive dysfunction blockades by leveraging how your brain actually works.

 1. The ‘Procrastination Flip’ (Using Inertia)